Healthcare Spending Statistics: How Much America Pays to Stay Healthy

 (BioSpace)

 Medication is incredibly expensive in America, and a lot of people simply don’t have the funds they need to buy life-saving medicines.
-The high prices of new and modern drugs are now further increasing the expenses, with the pharmaceutical market expected to grow to over $1 trillion by 2032.
+The high prices of new and modern drugs are now further increasing the expenses, with the pharmaceutical market expected to grow to $776 billion for prescription drugs alone by 2033.

-The spending of Americans aged 65+ amounts to 37% of all healthcare spending in 2025.
+The spending of Americans aged 65+ amounted to 37% of all healthcare spending in 2025.

 (CBRE)